What’s Involved |

 The executive editor has the final say on all things Talisman, including staff selection, staff salary and content of the publication itself.
 The editor:

-• Advises web editor on content, oversees assignments and progress on Talisman site.
+- Advises web editors on content, oversees assignments and progress on Talisman site.

-• Gathers, organizes and submits deadline bills to Student Publications business manager.
+- Gathers, organizes and submits pay bills to Student Publications business manager.

 Magazine photo editor *